SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Introduction

-Unfortunately implementing cryptocurrencies as distributed systems also brings in some challenges associated with achieving fast, secure and correct agreement on the validity of transactions (consensus) in the presence of connection inefficiencies and malicious actors.
-Various cryptocurrencies attempt to solve this problem using different approaches including Proof-of-Work~\cite{nakamoto2008bitcoin}\cite{wood2014ethereum}, Proof-of-Stake~\cite{buterin2017casper}, Proof-of-Elapsed-Time~\cite{olson2018sawtooth}, Practical Byzantine Fault Tolerance~\cite{librabanostate} and Proof-Of-Authority.
-However, several challenges could potentially open the system to the Byzantine General's Problem~\cite{lamport1982byzantine} and result in attacks like Double Spending causing a blockchain fork, delay, or prevent the progress of the chain.
-These challenges can arise due to malicious or benign network issues like downtime and increased connection latencies.
-Additionally malicious nodes could throttle or manipulate information flow, or selectively share erroneous information.
-These negate the benefits of using blockchain technology.
+\justify {\bf Cryptocurrencies, in general, face challenges} in achieving fast, secure and correct agreement on the validity of transactions (consensus) due to their distributed nature.
+They attempt to solve these using Proof-of-Work~\cite{nakamoto2008bitcoin}\cite{wood2014ethereum}, Proof-of-Stake~\cite{buterin2017casper}, Proof-of-Elapsed-Time~\cite{olson2018sawtooth}, Practical Byzantine Fault Tolerance~\cite{librabanostate}, and Proof-of-Authority mechanisms.
+However, some challenges may arise due to malicious or benign network issues like downtime and increased latencies.
+Additionally malicious nodes could throttle or manipulate information flow, or selectively share wrong information.
+These open the system to the Byzantine General's Problem~\cite{lamport1982byzantine} {\bf (BGP)} and resulting in attacks like Double Spending causing a blockchain fork, consensus delay, or halt.
+These negate the benefits of using blockchains.

-For a cryptocurrency to be successful and widely adopted, one must have an efficient solution to the blockchain challenges and have in place a fast, reliable, highly secure, and resilient system.
-Such a system should also be designed to achieve last mile connectivity, and make it easy to detect malicious entities.
-Its servers should be easy to set up and run.
-For achieving these we look at one such representative cryptocurrency, Ripple~\cite{rippleWebsite}\cite{schwartz2014ripple} that has increasingly gained popularity with banks and payment providers and has been working in compliance with financial regulators.
-Ripple provides a network to seamlessly transfer value across the world in a few seconds in a manner significantly faster and more energy efficient than Bitcoin.
-With these benefits, regulatory compliance and it's efforts to integrate with the world's financial institutions, Ripple is a promising cryptocurrency for the future of financial systems.
+{\flushleft Cryptocurrencies} need to solve these blockchain challenges {\bf to have widespread adoption and success}.
+They also need to be fast, reliable, highly secure, and resilient and achieve last mile connectivity.
+For these we look at one such cryptocurrency, {\bf Ripple}~\cite{rippleWebsite}\cite{schwartz2014ripple} that has gained popularity with banks and payment providers.
+It helps seamlessly and globally transfer value in seconds, much faster and more energy efficient than Bitcoin.
+These benefits and efforts to integrate with global financial systems make Ripple promising.